-The Eighty-fourth annual session of the Chattahoochee Unitcd Freewill Baptist Association convened with Spring Hill church.
-Marion county, Ga., commencing on Thursday night before the First Sunday in October' 1919.
-The introductory sermon was preached Friday at 11 o'clock a. m. by Rev. W M Shearly.
-After an intermission of one and one-half hours for refreshments the body was called to order by the former Moderator, Rev A J Parker.
-Next invited visiting brethren to seats with us in the bcdy.
-The next business in order was a call for Corresponding Letters and received letters from fourteen churches in the association.
-On motion of the body Revs.
-H. L. Lumpkin and D. E. Green were appointed to read the letters, whichduty they performed and the names of delegates enrolled.
-The body was then permanently organized by electing Rev. A. J. Parker, Moderator and Rev. W. D. Gill, Clerk.
+The Eighty-fifth annual session of the Chattahoochee United Freewill Baptist Association convened Turner's with Church, Taylor County, Ga., commencing on Thursday night before the first Sunday in October 1920.
+The introductory sermon was preached Friday at 11o'clock by Rev. J.J.Jones after an intermission of one and 1/2 hoursfor refreshments.
+The body was called to order by former Moderator, Rev. A. J. Parker.
+Next invited visiting bretheren to seats with us in the body.
+Next business in order was a call for corresponding letters and received letters from fourteen churches in the association.
+On motion of the body Bros.
+G. D. Perry and H. L. Lumpkin were appointed to read the letters, whichduty they performed and the names of delegates enrolled.
+The body was then permanently organized by electing Rev. A J Parker Moderator, and Rev W D Gill, Clerk.

-Next appointed the various Committees as follows:
+Next appointed the various committees as follows:

-On Preaching-Bros.
-R. H. Hamilton, Walter Wall, R. C. King, J. W. Brewer and E. L. Canley.
+On preaching-Bros.
+E J Wainwright, A A Windham, J B Amerson, J. W. Brewer and A. B. Posey.